-Internationalism and Intercultural Understanding
+Diversity & Intercultural Understanding

 The IB Learner Profile

-- We work to nurture ourselves, our society and our planet and take personal responsibility for a sustainable future
+- We work to nurture ourselves, our society, and our planet and take personal responsibility for a sustainable future.

-- We approach and engage other people with respect and honesty
+- We approach and engage other people with respect and honesty.

-- We manage ourselves and our learning by developing self awareness, resilience and courage
+- We manage ourselves and our learning by developing self-awareness, resilience, and courage.

-- We explore our world with open minds and compassionate perspectives
+- We explore our world with open minds and compassionate perspectives.

-- We use our initiative and commit to making a difference by being creative, resourceful and reflective
+- We use our initiative and commit to making a difference by being creative, resourceful, and reflective.

 Our planning for learning is determined by three broad filters and set within three concentric contexts.
 In turn, these give shape to our skills framework that seeks to support the development of a positive mindset in each of our learners.

-Our broad curriculum principles aim to support
+Our broad curriculum principles aim to support the addition of:

 - Breadth and balance